 Best Time of Summer to Visit Spain

 We’ll get right to the point – we think that the last weeks of June and first weeks of July are the best time of summer to visit Spain.
-But the ‘why’ and ‘how’ is what to read on for so that this is great Spain-visiting time for you too.
+But the ‘why’ and ‘how’ is what to read on for so that you really enjoy your time visiting Spain.
 For being a ‘smaller’ country, Spain is actually quite diverse in terrain and climates.
-The area of Spain that we know best is where we’ve been living for the past year, the Mediterranean Coastal area know as the Costa de Azahar and the Costa Blanca.
+The area of Spain where we’ve been living for the past several years, encompasses the Mediterranean coastal areas know as the Costa Blanca and the Costa del Azahar.
 They extend from the wonderful port city of Valencia, south to Alicante and further.

 Our recommendations here also apply to other coastal areas of the Med and even for cities inland, like Madrid, Zaragoza, and Barcelona.
 These parts of Spain tend to get quite warm in later summer and yet cold in the winter.
 The regions further north, like Asturias and Galicia for example, are more ideal to visit during later July and August.